osea-dev/.github/profile/README.md

 1. Install `Homebrew` from [here](https://brew.sh)

+2. Copy the following into your terminal:

+    ```
+    export HOMEBREW_NO_INSTALL_FROM_API=1
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```
-2. Refer to the [documentations](https://docs.brew.sh/Installation) if you are experiencing issues with connecting to `GitHub.com`
+    Refer to the [documentations](https://docs.brew.sh/Installation) for why we are doing this or if you are experiencing issues with connecting to `GitHub.com`

 3. Once `Homebrew` is installed, you can now install `nvm` refer to the command below: